 There are a number of themes in women’s health research that never get a mention when it comes to discussions on menopause.
 One of these relates to the work of Sociologist, Anthony Elliott, and his exploration of ‘self’.

-I read his work whilst doing my doctoral studies and was fascinated by his exploration about the competing interests between our ‘ideal self’ and our ‘actual self‘.
-His research has been pivotal in bringing attention to the various societal, cultural and personal influences that shape all of us over the life-course in navigating the construction of ‘self’.
+I read his work whilst doing my doctoral studies and was fascinated by his exploration about the competing interests between our ‘ideal self’ and our ‘actual self‘ and what factors in our life get in the way of these ideals.

-Not sleeping leads to ongoing inflammation in our muscles, joints, pancreas and heart.
+Not sleeping due to insomnia leads to ongoing inflammation in our muscles, joints, pancreas and heart.
 It’s partly why women end up with sore joints, aching muscles, more hot flushes and feeling bad tempered too.

 Insomnia is defined by the US National Institutes of Health (NIH) as “the perception or complaint of inadequate or poor-quality sleep”.
 Characteristics include –